 The Sukuk Program was originally listed on the London Stock Exchange in 2012.
 All subsequent updates of the program since then, have been listed on the Euronext Dublin and on the NASDAQ Dubai, UAE.
-Of the total amount raised under the Sukuk Program, USD 750 million (2019: USD 1,200 million) is hedged by interest rate swaps and accordingly, carried at fair value.
+Of the total amount raised under the Sukuk Program, USD 750 million (2020: USD 750 million) is hedged by interest rate swaps and accordingly, carried at fair value.

-31.3.2 In July 2012, under the USD 2,000 million Global Medium Term Note (GMTN) Program (increased to USD 3,000 million in 2015), the Group issued seven year fixed rate unsecured bonds of USD 500 million, ten year fixed rate unsecured bonds in May 2014 of USD 500 million and additional USD 300 million as part of May 2014 issue in July 2016.
+30.3.2 In July 2012, under the USD 2,000 million Global Medium Term Note (GMTN) Program (increased to USD 3,000 million in 2015), the Group issued ten year fixed rate unsecured bonds in May 2014 of USD 500 million and additional USD 300 million as part of May 2014 issue in July 2016.
 The bonds are listed on NASDAQ Dubai, UAE and Euronext Dublin.
 In addition the GMTN Program was originally listed on the London Stock Exchange in 2011.
 All subsequent updates have been listed on Euronext Dublin and on NASDAQ Dubai, UAE.
-Of the total amount raised under the GMTN Program, USD 250 million (2019: USD 375 million) is hedged by interest rate swaps and accordingly, carried at fair value.
+Of the total amount raised under the GMTN Program, USD 250 million (2020: USD 250 million) is hedged by interest rate swaps and accordingly, carried at fair value.

-32. LEASES
+31. LEASES